carpentries-incubator/workflows-nextflow/episodes/01-getting-started-with-nextflow.md

 ### DSL2

 Nextflow (version > 20.07.1) provides a revised syntax to the original DSL, known as DSL2.
-The DSL2 syntax allows the definition of workflow modules and further simplifies the writing of complex data analysis pipelines.
+The DSL2 syntax introduces several improvements such as workflow modules, and improved data flow manipulation.
+This further simplifies the writing of complex data analysis pipelines, and enhances workflow readability, and reusability.

 To enable this feature you need the following directive at the beginning of your workflow script: